Juan Carlos Wasmosy: Biography

 Lino Oviedo, head of the Paraguayan army, allegedly attempted a coup in April 1996.
 Wasmosy countered by offering Oviedo a ministerial position, but soon imprisoned him.
+When he made the offer to Oviedo, many Paraguans accused him of undermining the civilian government and organized massive demonstrations in the capital.

 Wasmosy was barred from running again in 1998; in response to Stroessner's authoritarian excesses, the 1992 constitution barred any sort of reelection for the president.
 Raúl Cubas stood for the Colorado Party presidential nomination and won.

 In 2002, Wasmosy was convicted of defrauding the Paraguayan state and was himself sentenced to four years in prison.
 The sentence was later appealed.
+Upon appeal, his sentence was reduced to bail and house arrest.
+As a former president of Paraguay, he was made a senator for life.